r2binx/r2binx/README.md

 #### :eyes: About me

 - 👨‍🎓 I'm a CS student at Stuttgart Media University
+- 🧑‍💻 Interning at IBM
-- 🌱 I’m currently learning about cloud development & Go
+- 🌱 Currently learning about cloud development & Go
 - 🐧 I love open source
 - 🤓 VIM is my favorite _text editor_ but I wouldn't use it as an IDE